aadikanwar/aadikanwar/README.md

 # Hi, I'm Aadi! 👋🏽
-I am a first year student at the University of British Columbia, actively bridging the gap between mathematics, statistics, and computer science.
+I am a second year student at the University of British Columbia, actively bridging the gap between mathematics, statistics, and computer science.

 ## My Current Interests
 - I am currently interested in concepts of Machine Learning and Statistics, namely implementing classifiers in R and Python